dinalamdany/slang/manual.md

 | 15:  | 8, 23  		| //1+1 is evaluated in always_2, thread sleeps for another 10 time units			|
 | 15:  | 14     		| //program terminates																	|

 Because threads can wake and access data structures at the same time, there are race condition concerns.
-However, because this is a simulation language, randomness in process execution at the same time is acceptable (i.e. in a real life situation at an amusement park, at exactly time 10, a person may leave the line for a roller coaster just before the roller coaster arrives, or the roller coaster may arrive just before the person leaves the line).

-## TO ADD
-precedence - precedence of individual operators is already defined.
-I do not think that we need to explicitly add a precedence section (I checked the C LRM and others) -- resolved? precedence table added, but unsure if accurate, proper

-scope (threads) - I defined threads but I am unclear on the exact scope.
-Any feedback on this would be appreciated

-Sample program - I do not think this goes in an LRM (I looked over a few examples) but correct me if I am wrong and I will do it

-unit tests

-## Added
-identifiers
-program structure
-Please look over the program structure and example time scale to make sure it's correct.
+In the case of race conditions, Slang does not guarantee a particular behavior.